antalsz/hs-to-coq/examples/containers/README.md

 * the `edits` file and the `module-edits` directory (organized in the same structure as the `lib` directory) record all the edits we make for the translation.
-* `manual` contains all the manually translated modules.
+* `manual` contains all the manually translated modules,
-* `hs-spec` contains all the properties we translated from Haskell's QuickCheck properties.
+* `hs-spec` contains all the properties we translated from Haskell's QuickCheck properties, and
 * `extraction` contains the extraction of our translation back to Haskell.